UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

     After which a password will be asked.
 Go to the next step.

-???- question "How does this look like the first time?"
+???- question "What does this look like the first time?"

     ```bash
     sven@svens_computer:~$ ssh sven@bianca.uppmax.uu.se